AndiRen/groupSort/README.md

 # groupSort

 # 1. Overview
-A sorting algorithm that uses hash tables and range to approach O(n) time complexity.
+A sorting algorithm that uses hash tables and range to approach a O(n) time complexity.

 # 2. Basic groupSort